Religious nonmedical health care institution items & services

 Coverage details

-Part A will only cover the inpatient non-religious, nonmedical items and services, like room and board, unmedicated wound dressings, or use of a simple walker (items or services that don’t require a doctor’s order or prescription).
+Part A will only cover the inpatient non-religious, nonmedical items and services, like room and board, unmedicated wound dressings, or use of a simple walker (items or services that don’t need a doctor’s order).

 Medicare doesn’t cover the religious portion of this type of care.